 With LIFTOFF ANGLE TCS SPB, you define the lift-off direction as a spatial angle in the tool coordinate system.
+This function is particularly helpful for turning operations.

 The SPB angle you enter describes the angle between Z and X. If you enter $0^{\circ}$ , the tool lifts off in the tool Z axis direction.